Salvation is a rescue operation. To understand salvation, we need to know what the problem was, what God did about it, and how we respond to it.

 Faith is what motivates repentance.
 When we trust Jesus as our Savior, when we realize that God loves us so much that he sent his Son to die for us, when we know that he wants the best for us, then we become willing to live for him and please him.
 We make a choice—we give up the pointless and frustrating life we used to have, and accept his purpose and direction for what life is supposed to be.

 Faith is the internal change that makes all the difference.
 Our faith doesn’t earn anything or add anything to what Jesus has earned for us.
-Faith is simply the willingness to respond to what he has done.
+Faith leads us to respond to what he has done.
 We are like slaves working in the clay pits, and Christ announces, “I have purchased your freedom.”
 We are free to stay in the pits, or we can trust him and leave.
 The redemption has been done; our part is to accept it and act on it.

 Salvation is God’s gift to us, given by his grace, his generosity.
 We can’t earn it, no matter what we do.
 “It is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast” (Ephesians 2:8-9).
 Even our faith is a gift of God.
 Even if we obey perfectly from now on, we do not deserve a reward (Luke 17:10).

 We were created for good works (Ephesians 2:10), but good works cannot save us.
 They follow salvation, but they cannot earn it.
-As Paul says, if salvation could be achieved by law-keeping, then Christ died for nothing (Galatians 2:21).
+If salvation could be achieved by law-keeping, then Christ died for nothing (Galatians 2:21).
 Grace does not give us permission to sin, but grace is given to us when we sin (Romans 6:15; 1 John 1:9).
 Whatever good works we do, we thank God for doing them in us (Galatians 2:20; Philippians 2:13).

 God “has saved us and called us to a holy life—not because of anything we have done but because of his own purpose and grace” (2 Timothy 1:9).
 “He saved us, not because of righteous things we had done, but because of his mercy” (Titus 3:5).

-Our salvation depends on what Christ has done.
+Our salvation is based on what Christ has done.
 He is the Savior, the one who rescues us.
-We cannot brag about our obedience, or our faith, because they are always defective.
+We cannot brag about our faith or obedience, because they are always defective.
 The only thing we can be proud of is what Christ has done (2 Corinthians 10:17-18)—and he did it for everyone, not just us.

 The Bible explains salvation in many ways: ransom, redemption, forgiveness, reconciliation, adoption, justification, etc. That is because people understand their problem in different ways.
 For those who feel dirty, Christ offers cleansing.
 For those who feel enslaved, he offers redemption, or purchase.
 For those who feel guilt, he gives forgiveness.